harik68/RL4AD/README.md

 3. In your code create an instance of gym_network_intrusion environment using the following commands
 4. Run the code NSL_KDD_DNN_QLearning.py

+There are 3 directories
+1. datasets - where you need to keep all the inputdata
+2. results - where the program will output the results
+3. temp - where the program will store intermediate results such as configuration of DNN after training

 # Running Configuration
 I have set default values of running configuration as follows n_iterations = 10 # number of training iterations